 You'll create an application that works with a database to organize your favorite Web sites to create a program that’s part organizer and part Web browser.
 Finally, you'll learn about adding tool tips and context, or shortcut menus to your programs.
 You'll also learn how to make custom controls and splash screens to put your personal touch on your programs and make them unique.

 Mike Orsega has a Bachelor's Degree in Physics from Pennsylvania State University and a Master's Degree in Applied Math from the University of Georgia.
 He is currently working on a Ph.D. in Computer Science at the University of Tennessee.
 Mike teaches programming both online and in the classroom and has more than five years of online teaching experience in subjects ranging from basic computer literacy to C# and Alice programming.

-Completion of Mike Orsega's Introduction to C# Programming course (or equivalent experience), Microsoft Visual Studio 2015 (Community or any other 2015 edition), Microsoft Windows 7, 8, or 10.
+Completion of Mike Orsega's Introduction to C# Programming course (or equivalent experience).

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits!